Self-similar inverse cascade from generalized symmetries

 \sect{Introduction} Generalized symmetries~\cite{Gaiotto:2014kfa} have emerged as a powerful framework for understanding the fundamental structure of physical theories, extending beyond the conventional point-particle symmetries to include higher-form symmetries acting on extended objects such as loops or surfaces.
 These symmetries have provided crucial insights into quantum field theories including gauge theories~\cite{Gomes:2023ahz,Schafer-Nameki:2023jdn,Brennan:2023mmt,Bhardwaj:2023kri} and condensed matter systems~\cite{McGreevy:2022oyu}.
 Their spontaneous breaking patterns and associated dynamics have been particularly important in understanding the organizing principles of various physical systems~\cite{Gaiotto:2014kfa,Lake:2018dqm,Wen:2018zux,Cordova:2018cvg,Hidaka:2020ucc,Qi:2020jrf,Hirono:2022dci}.

 Despite the considerable attention these symmetries have received in vacuum (or equilibrium) physics, their role in non-equilibrium phenomena remains relatively unexplored.
-This gap in our understanding is particularly notable given the ubiquity of non-equilibrium processes in nature and their significance in various physical systems, from condensed matter physics, plasma physics, and astrophysics to cosmology.
+Higher-form symmetries have provided valuable insights into the formulation of magnetohydrodynamics (MHD)~\cite{Iqbal:2024pee} and analysis for the linear response of MHD~\cite{Das:2023nwl}, but their influence on strongly non-linear phenomena and turbulent behavior remains to be fully explored.

-In this Letter, we report a novel connection between higher-form symmetries and turbulent behavior, specifically focusing on the emergence of inverse cascade phenomena~\cite{kraichnan1971inertial,fjortoft1953changes,tabeling2002two,alexakis2018cascades}.
+In this Letter, we report a novel connection between higher-form symmetries and turbulent behavior,\footnote{We note that turbulence can arise in a wide range of systems governed by nonlinear field equations, not limited to hydrodynamic flows, with cascade phenomena serving as a hallmark of such turbulence.
+See, e.g., Ref.~\cite{Berges:2008mr} for studies of turbulence in non-Abelian gauge theories.
+The turbulence driven by the nonlinear topological interaction investigated in this work falls within this broader class.} specifically focusing on the emergence of inverse cascade phenomena~\cite{kraichnan1971inertial,fjortoft1953changes,tabeling2002two,alexakis2018cascades}.